Arcadia at the End of the El Lines

 Grant is sometimes referred to as Chicago’s “lakefront garden” but it more often described as “Chicago’s front yard,” and it is, since the American front yard is largely ornamental space that is seldom used.
 That is not the kind of park Burnham intended.
 In his 1909 Plan, Grant Park was to be a campus of civic and cultural buildings with the Field Museum of Natural History as its centerpiece at the eastern terminus of Congress Parkway, where Buckingham Fountain now stands.

 Ward, who overlooked the site from his skyscraper’s offices, sued first in 1890 for a cleanup.
 The basis of his suit was the 1839 blueprint for the harbor development drawn up by the commissioners of the Illinois and Michigan Canal that the public ground at Randolph Street and Michigan Avenue is "forever to remain vacant."
 Ward ended up going to the Illinois Supreme Court no fewer than four times between 1890 and 1911, and won each time.
-He had good lawyers—his campaigns cost him about $700,000 in today's dollars.
-His arguments were less good.
+He had good lawyers (his campaigns cost him about $700,000 in today's dollars) but his arguments were less good.
 The commissioners most likely made that stipulation to guarantee land for the future expansion of public works in what was then still a working harbor—a 1834 woodcut shows the water area immediately off Lake Park reserved for wharves and slips—but the language was construed by the courts as justifying a ban on buildings.

-Additions to the existing Art Institute were allowed under the court’s provisions, but only if they stand no taller than the parent building.
+Additions to the existing Art Institute were allowed under the court’s provisions, but only if they stood no taller than the parent building.
 One result was that the museum’s new Goodman Theatre had to be constructed substantially below grade, and even then the Goodman could not be equipped with a fly tower needed to lift scenery from the stage.
 The Joan W. and Irving B. Harris Theater for Music and Dance, which opened in 2003, also has its working bits below grade.
-(The bandshell by Frank Gehry in Millennium Park was officially declared a work of sculpture to circumvent Park District height limitations on structures in the park.)
+(The band shell by Frank Gehry in Millennium Park was officially declared a work of sculpture to circumvent Park District height limitations on structures in the park.)

 Burnham Park was added to the lakefront in bits and pieces.
-The northernmost end, abutting Grant Park at Roosevelt Road, was created before World War I, when the Illinois Central Railroad surrendered access to a bit more of its once capacious lakefront rail yards; the area was filled in, and the Field Museum, forbade by law from being built in Grant, Park was put there instead.
+The northernmost end, abutting Grant Park at Roosevelt Road, was created before World War I, when the Illinois Central Railroad surrendered access to a bit more of its once capacious lakefront rail yards; the area was filled in, and as has been noted, the Field Museum, forbade by law from being built in Grant, Park was put there instead.
 Beginning in the 1920s, filling in of the lakeshore between that point south toward Jackson Park began.
 Over time the IC’s abandoned 10-track main line was replaced by a linear park that is little more than a landscaped Lake Shore Drive between 23rd and 57th.

 George Ade, writing in the 1890s, recalls the lagoon-rich park of that day.